Cleric-K/FlySky-i6X_Firmware_BugFix/README.md

 1. Head over to the [releases](../../releases) section and download the *bugfix* updater program.
 Just in case, the original firmware is also provided.

 2. You need a special cable.
-You can either buy one or you can create one yourself.
+It _might_ be included in your box but mine, for example, came with no cable.
+In such a case you can either buy one or you can create one yourself.
 Unlike the FS-i6, which uses UART communication, the FS-i6X uses USB:

 ![USB](images/usb.jpg)